-I’m a scholar, teacher, administrator, consultant, and advocate for environmental and sustainability communication that helps to sustain the planet rather than exploit it.
+I’m a scholar, teacher, administrator, consultant, and advocate for environmental and sustainability communication that helps to nurture the planet rather than exploit it.

 I am currently the Executive Director of the International Environmental Communication Association (IECA).